meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

   - algorithms
   - compression
 ---
-# Context Tree Weighting and Compression

 In this post I go over the basics of data compression with arithmetic coding and describe the Context Tree Weighting algorithm.

 ## Information Theory Review
 First a quick review of information theory.
 Suppose that we receive some data $x$ drawn from a discrete random variable $X$, whose probability distribution is $P$.
 Then the Shannon information content of $x$ is defined as

 $$I(x) = -\log(P(x)).$$

 Why is this a good measure of information?
 Basically, it formalizes the idea that less probable events yield more information, and conversely predictable events yield less information.
 Given an incomplete message like "Hello Worl" you'd assign a high probability (say 95%) that the next character is "d".
 Finding out that the next character is indeed "d" would only give you about 0.07 units of information, since you in a sense already knew that.
 The Shannon entropy is defined as the expected value of information

 $$H(X) = \sum_x -P(x)\log(P(x)).$$

 It can be thought of as a measure of how predictable the data is on average.

 Now suppose we want to compress a stream of data.
-Formally, we want a code $C: \mathcal{A} \to \{0,1\}^*$ where $\mathcal{A}$ is the alphabet the data comes from (e.g. ASCII characters) and $\{0,1\}^*$ is the set of all binary strings.
+Formally, we want a code $C: \mathcal{A} \to \{0,1\}^* $ where $\mathcal{A}$ is the alphabet the data comes from (e.g. ASCII characters) and $\{0,1\}^*$ is the set of all binary strings.
 A good code would have two properties:

 * $C$ has an inverse (compression is lossless)
 * Minimal code lengths $|C(x)|$ (good compression ratio).